Rex109/CoD4QOL/README.md

 - Does not work with cod4 stock 1.7

 ## Pull requests and issues
-If you have any suggestions i encourage you to open a pull request, same goes for issues: do not hesitate to open a issue if you encounter a problem
+If you have any suggestions i encourage you to open a pull request, same goes for issues: do not hesitate to open a issue if you encounter a problem.
-If you need further support you can contact me directly in my discord server linked on top of the page
+For further support you can contact me directly in my personal discord server linked on top of the page or join ManyAsset, a community made entirely for CoD4 Modders.